jmortara/WordWolfAppAndroid/README.md

 When time runs out, each player's scores are verified and sent to the opponent so that each player knows who scored what and who won or lost.
 A rematch is offered, which may be accepted or declined.
 Also, fun is had.

 All code is currently in active development and performs extensive logging, which would be turned off in production.

+Priority in this project has been given to client/server communiation and gameplay.
+Next up on the to-do list is moving from programmer art into a slicker UI.

 -Jason Mortara, 2016